 Professor Tang has collaborated with Dr Lorna Gillies at the University of Strathclyde in establishing the UK Private International Law Network in 2014, which is the first UK-wide inter-institutional network dedicated to the academics interested in private international law (PIL) and cross-border regulation of private relationships.
 The Network has five broad aims: to improve scholarly collaboration between members; enhance private international law teaching and learning; assisting young and emerging scholars in private international law to develop research skills and exchange ideals; explore innovative research methods in private international law and develop interdisciplinary research; improve communication between private international law scholars, lawyers, policy makers and other stake holders.

 Professor Tang's research interest lies in the field of private international law/conflict of laws.
 Professor Tang's research primarily focuses on European harmonisation of private international law, and the interaction between private international law and other commercial law areas, such as consumer protection, e-commerce, aviation law, commercial corruption, etc. She is also interested in cross-border commercial law, including transnational litigation, class action/collective redress, and international arbitration.

 Professor Tang published extensively in her specialised area.
-She has published four monographs with Hart, Routledge and Edward Elgar.
+She has published five monographs with Hart, Routledge and Edward Elgar.
 Her articles are published in reputable peer-review journals, such as ICLQ, Modern Law Review, European Law Review, Journal of Private International Law, Hong Kong Law Journal, Edinburgh Law Review and the Netherlands International law Review.
 She is a frequent speaker in international academic and professional conferences and seminars.